qyyin0516/CellTICS/README.md

-# CellTICS: an interpretable neural network for cell type identification based on single-cell RNA-seq data
+# CellTICS: an interpretable neural network for cell-type identification and interpretation based on single-cell RNA-seq data
-CellTICS is a biologically interpretable neural network for (sub-) cell type identification based on single-cell RNA-seq data.
+CellTICS is a biologically interpretable neural network for (sub-) cell-type identification and interpretation based on single-cell RNA-seq data.
 It prioritizes marker genes with cell-type specific high and low expression score, uses a hierarchy of biological pathways for neural network construction, and applies a two-stage strategy to predict cell types and sub-cell types.
 CellTICS corresponds to the following paper:

 Yin, Q., Chen, L..
-CellTICS: an interpretable neural network for cell type identification based on single-cell RNA-seq data, under review.
+CellTICS: an interpretable neural network for cell-type identification and interpretation based on single-cell RNA-seq data, under review.

 ## Dependencies
 CellTICS is built with Python 3 (>= 3.9.2) with the following packages: